DonWachsmalstift/Desy_Felix_2023/logbook_day_3.md

 we have full flow of He even though the powder is very fine grained and was not sieved Temperature File for all Supports is called Alox
 13:25 we start measurement and heatramp to 450 °C 5°/min Airflow of 3 ml/min
+14:49 450°C reachead, xrd looks like gamma alumina gonna wait for a bit and then go up to max T